Cover of The Bacchae

 The Bacchae, Euripides' final masterpiece, dramatizes the explosive conflict between reason and ecstasy, between the ordered civic world and the wild, ungovernable forces of nature and desire.
 Friedrich Nietzsche drew upon it extensively in The Birth of Tragedy, deriving his influential distinction between the Apollonian and Dionysian from the play's central tensions.

 In the play, King Pentheus is destroyed for attempting to suppress the worship of Dionysus, a fate that embodies the dangers of denying the irrational dimensions of human experience.
-Nietzsche's Apollonian and Dionysian framework, one of the most influential ideas in modern aesthetics, derives directly from the play's themes.
-The Bacchae remains a core text at Princeton and Oxford.
+Nietzsche's Apollonian and Dionysian framework, a influential ideas in modern aesthetics, derives directly from the play's themes.

 The Peloponnesian War, c.
 430-400 BC